xzigraz/bhe-code-exercise/README.md

 ## The Sieve of Eratosthenes

 Prime numbers have many modern day applications and a long history in mathematics.
-Utilizing your own resources research the sieve of Eratosthenes, an algorithm for generating prime numbers.
+Utilizing your own resources, research the sieve of Eratosthenes, an algorithm for generating prime numbers.
 Based on your research, implement an API that allows the caller to retrieve the Nth prime number.
-Some stub code and a test suite have been provided as a convenience, however, you are encouraged to deviate from Eratosthenes's algorithm, modify the existing functions/methods or anything else that might showcase your ability provided the following requirements are satisfied.
+Some stub code and a test suite have been provided as a convenience.
+However, you are encouraged to deviate from Eratosthenes's algorithm, modify the existing functions/methods, or anything else that might showcase your ability; provided the following requirements are satisfied.

-You must author your work in either Go, JavaScript/TypeScript, or C# - all other language submissions will be rejected.
-Stub code has been provided so please choose from one of the provided language stubs that is most appropriate based on your own skill set and the position you are applying for.
+You must author your work in Go, JavaScript/TypeScript, or C# - all other language submissions will be rejected.
+Stub code has been provided, so please choose from one of the provided language stubs that is most relevant to your skill set and the position you are applying for.

 ### Requirements